RedFurryDemon/BlasphemousModdingNotes/README.md

 ```
 2. Open them all in GIMP.
 3. Select the black parts (best tool for that is `Select by color`); note that there are a few different shades used, so if the selection treshold is 0, you'll need to click each of them (in `Mode`, you can use the second option, `Add`, which adds the newly selected area to existing selection instead of replacing it).
 Remember to **uncheck** `Antialiasing` and `Feather edges`.
 Delete using `del` or `Ctrl + X`.
-4. While editing `REQUIEM AETERNAM`, I also noticed that the different shades of orange look bad without the background, so I decided to use only one shade.
+4. Side note: While editing `REQUIEM AETERNAM`, I also noticed that the different shades of orange look bad without the background, so I decided to use only one shade.
 However, it turns out only the `AE` is problematic (I checked by selecting by color the main part of the text, and the alpha background - 2 clicks with treshold 0, and then inverted the selection to see which parts had anything other than these two colors).
 I ended up simply editing that letter by hand, using 1-pixel brush.

 Before and after (selection to show edited parts):
 ![image editing](images/Modding_graphic_shades_01.png)
-5. Then I decided to slightly alter the color of `SUMMA BLASPHEMIA` text to add some more blue.
+5. One more side note: Then I decided to slightly alter the color of `SUMMA BLASPHEMIA` text to add some more blue.
 This can be done for example by editing the color palette.
 Go to `Windows -> Dockable dialogs -> Colormap`.
 Double-click the color you want to edit.
 I changed it from `#ca439f` to `#8943ca`.

 Palette editing in GIMP:
 ![palette editing in GIMP](images/Modding_graphic_colormap_01.png)
 6. Save the .png files in `Modding_Graphics_Import` and put them in the game assets using UABE.